Bmathews721/mcp-demo/README.md

 ## Security Notes

-⚠️ **Important**: This is a SANDBOX environment only.
+⚠️ **Important**: This is a SANDBOX/DEMO environment.

+- Use your own API credentials (GitHub, Vercel, Google Drive)
-- All credentials are non-functional/mock values
+- All MCP tools are **read-only** - no write operations
-- No real user data or production systems
+- No production data or systems
-- Safe for testing and demonstration
+- Safe for testing MCP integrations
-- Do not use these patterns in production
+- See [docs/CREDENTIALS.md](docs/CREDENTIALS.md) for credential security best practices

 ## Support